03 Dec 5-hour ENERGY® Sponsors Survey on Sleep and Work-Life Balance

 Does the average American have a good work-life balance?

 The work-life balance is a precarious balancing act, and it’s something that many people are happy with in their own life.
 That being said, it seems that many modern workers are pushing themselves pretty hard in order to do their job, see their friends and family, and also participate in hobbies and outside endeavors.
 A fair number of Americans take or would consider taking an energy product to help keep them on task, especially if it doesn’t contain any sugar.

 Quite a lot, actually.
 The survey shows the following:

-A typical workday is at least 7 hours.
+A typical workday is at least seven hours.

-For a long time, Americans have thought the average workday to be 8 hours, and that still rings true today.
-In the survey, it was found that the majority of our participants (69.1%) work 7-8 hours a day.
-Of the participants, under a third reported a workday of 7 hours or less.
+For a long time, Americans have thought the average workday to be eight hours, and that still rings true today.
+In the survey, it was found that the majority of our participants (69.1%) work seven to eight hours a day.
+Of the participants, under a third reported a workday of seven hours or less.
 A total of 35.1% reported longer days.

 The 40-hour workweek is not so common.

 Sometimes, longer shifts or working days are combined with a shorter workweek, but that’s not always the case.
 During this survey, many of the participants stated they regularly put in more time than the traditional 40 hours per week.
-31.7% of the participants report working more than 40 hours on a weekly basis, while 22.7% say that this happens a few times a month.
+There were 31.7% of the participants who reported working more than 40 hours on a weekly basis, while 22.7% say that this happens a few times a month.
 Only 20.1% of our participants said they never work overtime.